Hunter (1977 TV series): Cast

-Synopsis
+Plot

 Linda Evans as Marty Shaw and James Franciscus as James Hunter in Hunter.

 Linda Evans and guest star William Windom in the episode "Lysenko Syndrome."

 James Hunter worked for an unnamed United States government intelligence agency - referred to merely as "the Agency" - until 1969, when he resigned because he disapproved of the Agency's methods.
 He retired from the espionage business to run a rare books store in Santa Barbara, California.
 In 1977, General Baker is ordered to recruit six counterespionage agents to form a new covert agency - also unnamed - charged with protecting the United States from a variety of threats whether they arise domestically or abroad.
 Baker's first choice for the new agency is Hunter.
 In Baker's new agency, Hunter either works alone or is assigned someone to assist him, all the while continuing to pose as a rare books dealer.

 In all but two episodes, Baker assigns another of his agents, Marty Shaw, to assist Hunter.
 Marty lives in a different part of the United States and is also undercover - as a famous model.
 She also has her own assignments separate from Hunter's.
 Marty is Hunter's lover, and the two share a bed when traveling together on their assignments.

 As undercover counterespionage agents, they battle in locales across the United States with a wide variety of international foes, ranging from communists to organized crime to rogue American agents.

 The two "K Group" episodes differ from the rest in being flashbacks to the time when Hunter was still with "the Agency" as its chief of operations in West Berlin.